driusan/lmt/Implementation.md

 ```

 Now, we'll have to declare the Replace() method that we just used.
 The Replace()
-will take a codeblock, go through it line by line, check if the current line is
+will operate on a codeblock, go through it line by line, check if the current
-a macro, and if so replace the content (recursively).
-We can use another regex
+line is a macro, and if so replace the content (recursively).
+We can use
-to determine if it's a macro line, and we can use a scanner similar to our
+another regex to determine if it's a macro line, and we can use a scanner
-markdown line scanner to our previous one,
+similar to our markdown line scanner to our previous one,

+`"other functions" +=`:
 ```go "other functions" +=
 <<<Replace Declaration>>>
 ```

+`"Replace Declaration"`:
 ```go "Replace Declaration"
 // Replace expands all macros in a CodeBlock and returns a CodeBlock with no
 // references to macros.